mistrello96/ctns/README.md

 # CTNS

 Contact Tracing Network Simulator, a tool to simulate digital contact networks beetween people in a population where a disease is spreading.
 The simulation is highly customizable and will return (or dump) a time series of networks.
-We suggest to use (not jet implemented) to analize the results.
+We suggest to use (not jet available tool) to analize the results.

 ## Getting Started